Five Signs To Look For In A Toxic Relationship

 Emotional abuse can be made up of many small actions that, over time, make a person feel isolated and degraded.
 These actions can include hiding seemingly innocuous things.
 There are seven key things to watch out for, including verbal abuse, bullying, control, emotional manipulation, shaming, lack of communication, and jealousy.
 Emotional abuse might not leave physical scars or marks, but it can create emotional instability, be extremely damaging, and lead to long-term problems for the person who is being abused.

-Physical abuse is not a part of healthy relationships; it is a serious sign of a toxic relationship.
+Physical abuse is not a part of healthy relationships; it is considered intimate partner or domestic violence and is a serious sign of a toxic relationship.
 Physical abuse is when someone uses their body or an object or weapon to control you or gain power over you.
 In these situations, your partner might physically restrain you, hit you, kick you, choke you, or otherwise harm your body to get their way and make you feel inferior.

 If you are experiencing physical abuse from your partner, resources are available to help you.
 Agencies such as the National Domestic Violence Hotline (below) can help you put together a safety plan so that you can get away from the person who is hurting you as safely as possible.